Skip to content

 Trusted TypesBrowser API and CSP directive that prevents DOM-based XSS by requiring dangerous DOM sinks to receive typed, policy-vetted values instead of raw strings.

-Trusted Types is a defence designed by Google and standardised in the W3C to eliminate DOM-based XSS.
-When enabled via the require-trusted-types-for and trusted-types CSP directives, the browser refuses to execute sinks like innerHTML, document.write, eval, or script.src when they receive a plain string.
-Code must instead build typed objects (TrustedHTML, TrustedScript, TrustedScriptURL) through named, audited policies.
-This forces all unsafe DOM writes through a small, reviewable surface and removes most legacy XSS sinks from the equation.
-It is widely deployed at Google, Bing, Shopify, and other large web properties.
+Trusted Types is a defence designed by Google and standardised as a W3C Working Draft to eliminate DOM-based XSS at its root.
+When enabled via the require-trusted-types-for 'script' and trusted-types CSP directives, the browser refuses to execute injection sinks — innerHTML, outerHTML, document.write, eval, setTimeout with a string, script.src, iframe.srcdoc and dozens more — whenever they receive a plain string.
+Code must instead pass typed objects (TrustedHTML, TrustedScript, TrustedScriptURL) minted by named, audited policies via trustedTypes.createPolicy(...).
+This collapses a codebase's thousands of unsafe sinks down to a handful of reviewable policy functions.

 Content-Security-Policy: require-trusted-types-for 'script'; trusted-types default;